infor-design/enterprise/docs/PUBLISH.md

 1. Manually merge the version branch into `master`.
 Do **NOT** use a pull request.
 (You will need github push permissions for this)
 1. If needed, use a pull request to set the `master` branch's package.json version to the proper "dev" version
     - i.e. if we just released `4.7.0`, master should be be `4.8.0-dev`
-1. Deploy the demo app for the specific releases's semver AS "LATEST"

 ## Setup tools for AWS CDN Publish